Corby Moore: Bishop's Stortford

 In January 2016, Moore signed for National League South club Bishop's Stortford.

 Chelmsford City

 In July 2016, Moore signed for Chelmsford City, following former manager Rod Stringer to the club.
 With opportunities hard to come across, Moore only managed to play four games and on 30 September 2016, Rod Stringer announced he was released from the club.

 Poole Town

 Following Moore's release from Chelmsford, he re-joined former side Poole Town under Tom Killick.

+Dorchester Town

+On 11 September 2023, Moore was one of three Poole Town players to sign for Dorchester Town.